Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Volumetric-Clouds.md

 The **Volumetric Clouds** [Volume component override](Volume-Components.md) controls settings relevant to rendering volumetric clouds in the High Definition Render Pipeline (HDRP).
 Volumetric clouds are intractable clouds that can render shadows, and receive fog and volumetric light.

-To generate and render volumetric clouds, HDRP uses three things: a cloud lookup table, a cloud volume, and a cloud map:
+To generate and render volumetric clouds, HDRP uses:

-* The look up table defines properties such as the altitude, density, and lighting.
+* A cloud lookup table - defines properties such as the altitude, density, and lighting.
-* The cloud volume describes the area in the Scene that HDRP generates the clouds in.
+* A cloud volume - describes the area in the Scene that HDRP generates the clouds in.
-* The cloud map acts like a top down view of the scene.
+* A cloud map - acts like a top down view of the scene.
 It defines which areas of the cloud volume have clouds and what kind of cloud they are.

 Using these three things, HDRP generates volumetric clouds in a two-step process: